redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	    real-ip-header: "proxy_protocol"
 	    set-real-ip-from: "0.0.0.0/0"

 Modify the internal-facing NLB that is created from the AWS web console.
-There will be two listeners associated with the NLB (TCP:80 and TCP:443) and both will need to have proxy protocol version 2 attributes enabled.
+There will be two listeners associated with the NLB (TCP:80 and TCP:443) and both will need to have their proxy protocol version 2 attributes enabled.

 Deploy the echoserver application into a new namespace.